 Children from households that meet federal income guidelines, are determined eligible for either free or reduced-priced meals.
-Thanks to the Oregon State Legislature, students who qualify for reduced-priced meals can have breakfast for free.
-Reduced-priced lunch is still $.40.
+Thanks to the Oregon State Legislature, students who qualify for reduced-priced meals can have breakfast and lunch for free.
 This will help parents save money and give children the nutrition they need to be successful in school.

 Applications are made available to every child at the beginning of each school year.
 One application per household (including all school-age children) is all that needs to be filled out.
 You may apply online here or pick up an application at your school office or through the Food and Nutrition Services Department.
 A new or revised application can be submitted at any time during the school year.
 So if you are not eligible now but have a decrease in household income, an increase in household size, or become unemployed, fill out an application at that time.

 It is important to remember that Free and Reduced Meal applications must be filled out every year, unless you receive a letter that your child has already been approved for the current year.
 If you do not receive a letter for each child in your household, please contact Marv at 757-5903.
 Use one application for all of the students in your household.
 All information is confidential.

 Paper applications are available at any school office and on this website.
 Spanish applications and information are also available.

 Individual schools might offer a reduction in tuition or fees for various activities and programs to students of families that qualify for Free or Reduced-Price meals.
 The information on your application is confidential.
 We must have your permission to share your application status for other District programs and activities.
 To be eligible for any of these available benefits, we must receive a signed Confidentiality Waiver form.
 Click on the Confidentiality link at right in either English or Spanish.

 If you have application questions or any question regarding this program, please feel free to contact Marv Newcombe at the School District Food Service Office at (541) 757-5903.